Arthur Rostron: Later life

-Rostron continued in command of the Carpathia for a year before transferring to the Caronia.
-Afterwards, from 1913 to 1914 he took command of the Carmania, Campania, and Lusitania.
-Rostron was captain of the Aulania when the First World War began and the ship was requisitioned as a troopship, which Rostron continued to command.
-In 1915, Rostron and Aulania were involved in the Battle of Gallipoli in Ottoman Turkey, for which he was mentioned in dispatches for his services.
+Rostron continued in command of the Carpathia for a year before transferring to the RMS Caronia (1904).
+Afterwards, from 1913 to 1914 he took command of the RMS Carmania, RMS Campania, and RMS Lusitania.
+Rostron was captain of the RMS Alaunia when the First World War began and the ship was requisitioned as a troopship, which Rostron continued to command.
+In 1915, Rostron and Alaunia were involved in the Gallipoli campaign in Ottoman Turkey, for which he was mentioned in dispatches for his services.

 In September 1915, Rostron joined the RMS Mauretania and in April 1916 he joined the Ivernia in the Mediterranean Sea.
 He returned to Mauretania in 1917 before taking command of the Andania, Saxonia, Carmania and Mauretania again.
 An acting captain in the RNR at war's end, he was promoted to captain in the RNR on 31 December 1918 and made a Commander of the Order of the British Empire in the 1919 New Year Honours list.

 Rostron continued to command Mauretania after it returned to normal passenger service in June 1919.
 He took command of SS Imperator (later renamed Berengaria) in July 1920.
 From February to May 1924, he served as Royal Naval Reserve Aide-de-Camp to King George V. Rostron retired from the Royal Naval Reserve in May 1924, and in July 1926 he was knighted as a Knight Commander of the Order of the British Empire (KBE).
 In July 1926 Rostron again took command of Berengaria and became the Commodore of the Cunard fleet shortly after.

 Rostron lived at Holmecroft, West End, Southampton.
 After his retirement in May 1931, he became a member, and later captain, of the Southampton Master Mariner's Club, and wrote his autobiography Home from the Sea.

-When his former ship, the Mauretania, sailed for Scotland to the shipbreakers in 1935, Rostron was supposed to have been on board; however, overcome with emotion, he refused to board her and instead waved farewell from pierside, preferring to remember the ship as she was when he commanded her.
+When his former ship, the Mauretania, sailed for Scotland to the shipbreakers in 1935, Rostron was supposed to have been on board; however, overcome with emotion, he refused to board her and instead waved farewell from the pierside, preferring to remember the ship as she was when he commanded her.
 During his time commanding Mauretania, the ship was nicknamed "The Rostron Express" by passengers, due to Rostron's insistent adherence to the ship's scheduled departures and arrivals.